 Criminal Justice (Master of Arts)Offered by: Criminology and Criminal Justice

 Our society rests on a foundation of honor and justice.
 That's why the Master of Arts in Criminal Justice at Slippery Rock University is such an important program.
 This program is ideal for both working professionals in the criminal justice field and traditional graduate students who value the accessibility of online learning.
 This program's 30-credit curriculum can be completed in 12 to 18 months, and includes a combination of coursework focused on theory, practical skills, and research.
 All online classes are taught by expert faculty members with doctorate degrees in criminology.
 Whether you're pursuing a career in public service or law enforcement or aspire to doctorate-level education, Slippery Rock University will help you build a rock-solid plan for the future.

-SRU's Master of Arts in Criminal Justice program offers coursework on the three components of the Criminal Justice System, as well as criminological theory, research, and statistical methodologies.
+SRU's Master of Arts in Criminal Justice program offers coursework on the three components (policing, courts, and corrections) of the Criminal Justice System, as well as criminological theory, research, and statistical methodologies.
 This program is designed to serve the educational needs of working criminal justice professionals in Western Pennsylvania and elsewhere.
-The curriculum offers flexibility for professionals in the field who desire an advanced criminal justice degree for workforce enhancement purposes, and quality credentials for students who aspire to earn doctorate degrees in criminology.
+The curriculum offers flexibility for professionals in the field who desire an advanced criminal justice degree for workforce enhancement purposes, and quality credentials for students who aspire to earn doctorate degrees in criminal justice and related fields.

 SRU's online Master of Arts degree in Criminal Justice offers: